-Don’t try to take on too much at one time.
+Don’t take on too much at one time.
 Giant goals don’t need to be accomplished right away.
-Instead, focus on little tasks.
+Instead, focus on minor tasks.
 You don’t want to wake up and immediately be overwhelmed by what you said you were going to do that day.

 Accomplish your daily goals.
 Working on them every day is what gets the bigger ones done.

 We all have a tendency to be too hard on ourselves.
 Negative thoughts just limit our productivity and kill our motivation.
 Positive thinking is a powerful tool and helps keep us less stressed.
 Figure out a technique that helps you think positively, especially right from the start when you wake up.

 A good way to do this is to surround your workspace with positive quotes and images.
 Pick your favorite inspirational quotes and tape them to the walls.
 Put up pictures that make you smile or remind you of your accomplishments.
 Put some on the bathroom mirror or on the fridge, where you’ll see them.